 The bobble stitch is an easy crochet stitch to learn.
 It consists of a cluster of stitches which create a bobble like look when finished plus lots of texture!
 I like to call it the bubble stitch because of how it pops out from projects.

 Occasionally, you will see a bobble in crochet referred to as a double crochet bobble, double crochet five together (DC5TOG) or dc 5 cluster stitches.
-You may also see a bobble stitch use half double crochets or even single crochets instead of the traditional double crochet.

 A few of my favorite bobble stitch crochet patterns are: